HEAL/heal-metadata-schemas/variable-level-metadata-schema/docs/md-rendered-schemas/jsonschema-csvtemplate-fields.md

 relevant for variables that have an ordered relationship but not necessarily  a numerical relationship (e.g., Strongly disagree < Disagree
 < Neutral < Agree).

+This field is intended to follow the ordering aspect of this [this pattern][this pattern](https://specs.frictionlessdata.io/patterns/#table-schema-enum-labels-and-ordering)

 **`missingValues`** _(string)_